GoogleCloudPlatform/click-to-deploy/k8s/memcached/README.md

 ## About Google Click to Deploy

-Popular open stacks on Kubernetes, packaged by Google.
+Popular open stacks on Kubernetes packaged by Google.

 # Installation